flyway/flywaydb.org/documentation/database/big-query.md

 ## Flyway Teams Features for BigQuery

+### Performance

 GCP BigQuery can suffer from performance issues while executing schema changes.

-Flyway Teams edition solves this via [batching](/documentation/configuration/parameters/batch) which combines schema changes to reduce the network overhead and improves performance.
+Flyway Teams Edition solves this via [batching](/documentation/configuration/parameters/batch) which combines schema changes to reduce the network overhead and improves performance.

+### Data limit

+Flyway Community Edition has a 10GB data limit across all datasets, and this is unlimited in Flyway Teams.

 To find out more about Flyway Teams click [here](/try-flyway-teams-edition/?ref=big-query-batch).